bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 So the underlying message of this is the following:
 - React has opted for the developer explicitly informing it when a state change occurred
 - The other frameworks try to detect changes for you instead
+- There are subtleties that are not covered here, since we're focusing on the commonalities.
+However, it is important to know that e.g. Angular and Svelte won't pick up on objects being mutated whereas Vue does this for you.

 ## Misc

 There are some things I wouldn't consider to be at the core of reactive component based frameworks, however those things pop up often enough to get a "noteworthy mention".

+### State management and stores

+A common problem that component frameworks have to solve is that of state management.
+We've already touched on state when we've seen that components can have local state.
+When it comes to sharing state amongst different components, the philosophies and implementations of the frameworks vary.

+- In all frameworks you can use a technique called ["lifting state up"](https://reactjs.org/docs/lifting-state-up.html).
+This refers to moving the state up to the nearest common ancestor in the component hierarchy.
+- As an alternative to storing state to components, you might want to delegate the state management to some other entity.
+For example when you'd need the same state in components very far away from each other it isn't feasible to pass it through all components.
+In this scenario other state management solutions come into play.
+They all revolve around the idea that this shared state is stored in a "central" place, a so-called store.
+This is an entity that is decoupled from the world of components in a sense.
+It can be seen as a standalone "JavaScript object" that can be imported on demand in the components that need it.
+While in React it is common to use libraries such as Redux, in Angular and Svelte many developers fall back to baked in solutions such as services and built in stores for Svelte.

+### Server-Side Rendering (SSR)

+While not being part of the core framework itself, solutions for server-side rendering are present everywhere.
+However, the quality of the solution differs vastly from framework to framework.
+I'll not go into more detail here, but I think it's an important common aspect that's worth mentioning.

 ### Directives